thejoemit/wirelessauditing/README.md

 These private communications are recorded and displayed in accordance with 193.(2).(d).(i).

 The author is not liable for any unauthorized access or breach of secure networks as a result of using these scripts or any form of damages sought after.
+All users are to be in accordance with local laws governing radio transmissions and privacy of communications.
 The user accepts causation of any action preformed by any script authorized by this repo.
 The author envokes:

 "188.2 No person who acts in accordance with an authorization or under section 184.1 or 184.4 or who aids, in good faith, a person who he or she believes on reasonable grounds is acting in accordance with an authorization or under one of those sections incurs any criminal or civil liability for anything reasonably done further to the authorization or to that section."

-BOTTOM LINE:  AUTHORIZATION IS REQUIRED ON CHANNEL TO EXECUTE A SCRIPT!
+BOTTOM LINE: AUTHORIZATION IS REQUIRED ON CHANNEL TO EXECUTE A SCRIPT & IT'S YOUR RESPONSIBILITY!

 # Creative Commons License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.